ballerina-platform/module-ballerinax-googleapis.gmail/docs/open-api-spec/Sanitations.md

 2. Remove resource paths,
     * /users/{userId}/settings - This path has around 20 odd sub paths and does not add significant usability.
+    * /users/{userId}/watch & /users/{userId}/stop - This will be covered in Google PubSub